kevinfoley/SWATEliteForce/ALLCHANGES.md

 * M1911 Handgun
   - New ammo types: AP, JSP
   - May now be equipped as a Primary Weapon
+  - New Kimber skin variant
+  - Fixed smoothing groups on the mesh
 * 9mm Handgun
   - Given real world name (Glock 17)
   - New ammo types: AP, JSP
   - May now be equipped as a Primary Weapon
   - Retextured and remodeled
+  - New animations and hand placement
   - Corrected bad hand position
 * Mark 19 Semi-Automatic Pistol
   - Given real world name (Desert Eagle)